-Does your dog love to swim?
-Take him to the beach.
-How about a hike?
-Even walking in a different area means the chance to explore a new park or part of town.
+How about a hike or new walking route?
+Walking in a different area means the chance to explore new sighs and smells.

-If you live in a colder climate why not try a sweater and/or coat on your dog.
-It could make a big difference in his willingness to walk.
-To make them extra special why not have them personalised?
+If you live in a colder climate, why not try a sweater and/or coat on your dog?

 For dogs struggling with mobility I like the style with 3 raised sides and a low front.
 They can lean against the sides and it’s easy to get in and out of.